madrobby/zepto/CONTRIBUTING.md

 ## Code style guidelines

 * Two spaces "soft tabs" indentation
-* Remove amy trailing whitespace from the end of lines
+* Remove any trailing whitespace from the end of lines
 * `function name() { }` for named functions
 * `function(){ }` for anonymous functions
 * No curly braces for single-line control flow statements such as `if` & friends